bonadocs/sample-docgen-ousd/docs/contracts/MockNonStandardToken.md

-See {IERC20-transferFrom}.
+See `IERC20-transferFrom`.

-Emits an {Approval} event indicating the updated allowance.
+Emits an `Approval` event indicating the updated allowance.
 This is not required by the EIP.
-See the note at the beginning of {ERC20}.
+See the note at the beginning of ERC20.

 Requirements: